Mercedes Moné

-In 2015, Varnado was promoted to WWE's main roster, where she went on to hold the WWE Raw Women's Championship five times.
-In 2016, she and Charlotte Flair became the first women to headline a WWE pay-per-view event, the first to compete in a Hell in a Cell match, and the first to win the PWI award for Feud of the Year.
-In 2019, she won the inaugural WWE Women's Tag Team Championship with tag team partner, Bayley, at Elimination Chamber.
-In 2020, she won the WWE SmackDown Women's Championship at Hell in a Cell, becoming a WWE Women's Grand Slam Champion and WWE Women's Triple Crown Champion.
-That year, she was named "Wrestler of the Year" by Sports Illustrated.
+In 2015, Varnado was promoted to WWE's main roster, where she won the WWE Raw Women's Championship five times.
+In 2016, she and Charlotte Flair became the first women to headline a WWE pay-per-view event, compete in a Hell in a Cell match, and win PWI's Feud of the Year.
+She won the inaugural WWE Women's Tag Team Championship with Bayley, and in 2020, won the WWE SmackDown Women's Championship, becoming a Grand Slam Champion and Triple Crown Champion.
+That year, Sports Illustrated named her "Wrestler of the Year".
 In the main event of WrestleMania 37 – Night 1, Varnado and opponent Bianca Belair became the first two African Americans to headline WrestleMania, WWE's flagship event.
-After creative issues in 2022, Varnado walked out of WWE and ultimately left the company.
-She made her debut for NJPW/Stardom at Wrestle Kingdom 17 in January 2023 under the ring name Mercedes Moné and became a one-time IWGP Women's Champion.
-After her NJPW/Stardom contract ended in December that year, Varnado signed with AEW the following month and made her debut at Dynamite: Big Business in March 2024, subsequently winning the AEW TBS Championship in her AEW in-ring debut at Double or Nothing two months later.
-In 2025, she ranked No. 1 in the PWI Women's 250.

-Varnado is widely considered to be one of the greatest female professional wrestlers of all time.
+After creative issues in 2022, Varnado left WWE, debuting as Mercedes Moné in NJPW/Stardom at Wrestle Kingdom 17, becoming a one-time IWGP Women's Champion, and signed with AEW in 2024.
+In her AEW in-ring debut, she won the AEW TBS Championship, her reign with which is the longest in the title's history.
+In 2025, she was named "Woman of the Year" by PWI for a second time, ranked No. 1 in the PWI Women's 250, and became the most simultaneously-decorated wrestler of all time, at one point holding 13 belts comprising 11 championships.
+(Note: The additional belts held by Moné were the 2025 Owen Hart Cup commemorative belt and the defunct Queen of Southside Championship belt, which is given to Revolution Pro Wrestling's women's champions.)
+In 2026, she won the AEW Women's World Championship, making her the only wrestler to become world champion across the major promotions of WWE, AEW, NJPW, and CMLL.

 Outside of wrestling, she portrays the recurring character Koska Reeves in the second and third seasons of the Disney+ space western series The Mandalorian.

 Early life

-Mercedes Justine Kaestner Varnado was born on January 26, 1992 in Fairfield, California.
+Mercedes Justine Kaestner Varnado was born on January 26, 1992, in Fairfield, California.
 Her mother Judith (née Kaestner) is of German descent, while her father Reo Varnado was African American.
-Her family moved to various places around the United States, including Minnesota, to find schools and hospitals for her autistic brother Joshua; they ultimately settled in Boston, where she would launch her professional wrestling career.
+Her family moved to various places around the United States, including Minnesota, to find schools and hospitals for her autistic brother Joshua, while she attended online schooling; they ultimately settled in Boston, where she would launch her professional wrestling career.
 Varnado was an early fan of professional wrestling and grew up watching All Japan Women's Pro-Wrestling (AJW), and idolizing Manami Toyota, Aja Kong, Rey Mysterio and Eddie Guerrero.
 She had a particular affinity for Guerrero, and was overjoyed in October 2005 to win tickets to a live WWE Monday Night Raw taping on November 13 in which Guerrero was scheduled to appear.
-Tragically, a 13-year-old Varnado arrived at the show only to be informed Guerrero had died days previously.
+When 13-year-old Varnado arrived at the show she was informed that Guerrero had died days previously.
 Varnado recalls having no idea until that moment, and weeping into her mother's arms.
 Later in life, Varnado would frequently pay tribute to Guerrero during her matches.